Soccer-Man Utd bound Lukaku says joining 'biggest club in the world'

 United are hoping to confirm the deal before they depart for a pre-season tour to the United States on Sunday.

-($1 = 0.7758 pounds) (Reporting by Hardik Vyas in Bengaluru; editing by Amlan Chakraborty)
+$1 = 0.7758 pounds Reporting by Hardik Vyas in Bengaluru; editing by Amlan Chakraborty